Publish Date - February 8th, 2021|

 - He covers a lot of content that is from the PMBOK guide and not applicable for the exam.
 Caveat to this is that this information is useful for the PMP and overall as a project manager in the real world.

 Overall, this course is definitely worth the money (whether you have a business account or individual account).
 It’s also not a bad way to earn your required PDUs and get your feet wet for the exam material.
 If you can master the information (I took two notebooks worth of notes), then you have a good chance of just passing the PMI-ACP.
 Try to concentrate on things that are outlined in the ACP exam outline and collate the proper ACP exam content with Joseph’s slides and information.
 Tip, try not to use your notes for the final practice exam – try to take it as if the test was real.
+If you want more information on Udemy courses and whether they’re worth it – consider reading my article!

 The first practice exam was harder than I expected